 As the father of a pair myself, I find myself endlessly fascinated with identical twins.
 It’s just one of those things that remains both relatively common and infinitely mysterious.
-Contrary to popular belief, producing them doesn’t run in families or certain races.
-(The tendency for certain women to drop more than one egg, the mechanism that produces fraternal twins, does, hence the confusion.)
+Contrary to popular belief, producing identical twins doesn’t run in families or certain races.
+(Which is true of the tendency for certain women to drop more than one egg, the mechanism that produces fraternal twins, hence the confusion.)
 Certain theories exist, but scientists still really can’t say why a human zygote splits.
 As far as we know, it is a completely random biological event that happens in roughly 3 out of every 1000 pregnancies.
 Early on in my fatherhood, I had the epiphany that my kids actually disprove the typical conception of cloning (pun intended).
 Because although they are more or less genetic duplicates, they exhibit so many differences, in personality and even biology (one wears glasses, the other needed braces), that the notion of undifferentiated human copies is rendered kind of silly to me.
 Sure, it might be possible, under the strictest of laboratory conditions, to create duplicate fetuses but unless you control every possible environmental variable they would begin to diverge from the moment of birth.
 Then again, perhaps the idea of multiple iterations of the same person, with only slight differences is even creepier…

 (For one “weird fiction” variation on this concept, check out my story “The Ana Log” as presented by Pseudopod.)